 As winter approaches you notice that you skin starts to feel less plump and healthy and more dry and cracked.
 Sadly my skin has been breaking recently when I knock against something.
 Frustratingly, no matter how much store bought lotion I seem to apply, it doesn’t make a real difference.
-I figured if I can make soap and lip balms, why not have a go at making lotion, it cant be any worse than the stuff at the store can it?
+I figured if I can make soap and lip balms, why not have a go at making something stronger than lotions I already buy.
 Thats exactly what Ive done and have to say, I’ve been pleasantly surprised.

 Based on the ingredients, I think this is more of a butter than a lotion, so Im just going to call it a potion.
 I have hyper sensitive skin and need to be careful as to what I use.
 For me, this is a winner.
 Naturally this wont stop me from making and trying out other lotion potiony recipes! 🙂